doc97/tman/docs/manual.md

 #### 4.3 Delete a tag

 - Check that you are in the tags tab
-- **Caution!** There is no confirmation so be careful when deleting a tag
+- :no_entry: **Caution!** There is no confirmation so be careful when deleting a tag
 - Click the trash can icon to delete the tag